-Positions Held with Trust and Number of Portfolios Overseen in Year of Birth Length of Time Served 1 the Nationwide Fund Complex
+Year of Birth Number of Portfolios Overseen in the Nationwide Fund Complex

-Trustee since March 2012; Chairman 1964 since January 2021 130
+Trustee since March 2012; Chairman

+1964 since January 2021 130

 Mr. Karlawish has been a partner of Park Ridge Asset Management, LLC since December 2008, at which he also serves as a portfolio manager.
-From May 2002 until October 2008, Mr. Karlawish was the President of BB&T Asset Management, Inc., and was President of the BB&T Mutual Funds and BB&T Variable Insurance Funds from February 2005 until October 2008
+From May 2002 until October 2008, Mr. Karlawish was the President of BB&T Asset Management, Inc., and was President of the BB&T Mutual Funds and BB&T Variable Insurance Funds from February 2005 until October 2008.